-CSP's sees a variety of teams in an area work together to reduce crime, tackle antisocial behaviour, and make the borough a safer place to live, study, work, and visit.
-It is a statutory partnership made up of representatives from the local authority, GMP, GMFRS, Probation, health, youth justice, housing providers, and representatives from the voluntary, community and social enterprise sector.
+Bolton's Community Safety Partnership (CSP) works together to reduce crime, tackle antisocial behaviour, and make the borough a safer place to live, study, work, and visit.
+It is a statutory partnership made up of representatives from the Local Authority, Greater Manchester Police, Greater Manchester Fire and Rescue Service, Probation, Health, Youth Justice, Housing Providers, and representatives from the Voluntary, Community and Social Enterprise sector.

-They undertake an assessment of crime and antisocial behaviour across the borough which helps to inform the priorities.
-Each CSP's overarching priorities are aligned with those of the Greater Manchester Police and Crime Plan.
+Bolton's Community Safety Partnership undertakes an assessment of crime and antisocial behaviour across the borough which helps to inform the priorities.
+Bolton's CSP overarching priorities are aligned with those of the Greater Manchester Police and Crime Plan.
+Over the last 12 months the CSP has made the following progress: